telugudevopsguru/aws-zero-to-hero/README.md

 - Lab Session - Create an AMI from an Amazon EC2 Instance

 ## Day 3: Amazon Elastic Compute Cloud (EC2) Part 2
+Exploring advanced EC2 concepts like Elastic IPs, Security Groups, and various purchasing options for instances.

 - What is an Elastic IP?
 - Lab Session - Creating an Elastic IP and Attaching it to an EC2 Instance
 - What is a Security Group?